 Step 7: Operations and system evolution

 If time allows, move into the operational layer: observability, releases, security, and disaster recovery.
-This is also where you can show how you think about RTO, RPO, and failover instead of stopping at the feature layer.
-It demonstrates that you are not only thinking about building the system, but also about operating it over time.
+This is where you show the RTO and RPO targets you would set and how failover works under pressure — the part that proves you have thought about running the system, not only building it.

 Observability